Service charges and other costs

 The overall cost of the service is then divided between the customers who receive the service - that way each customer only pays for their share of the services they receive.

-As an open and transparent organisation we send our customers a breakdown of their service charge calculations each time they are re-calculated.
+As an open and transparent organisation we'll send you a breakdown of your service charge calculations each time they are re-calculated.